 - 3.52 State-owned enterprises are owned by the government, through two shareholding Ministers-the Minister of Finance and one other, usually the Minister for State Owned Enterprises.
 Most state-owned enterprises are registered as companies and are bound by the provisions of the Companies Act 1993.
-All state-owned enterprises are required by the Act to operate as commercial businesses. - 3.53 Every state-owned enterprise has a board of directors, appointed by shareholding Ministers, which takes full responsibility for running the business.
+All state-owned enterprises are required by the Act to operate as commercial businesses. - 3.53 Every state-owned enterprise has a board of directors, appointed by shareholding Ministers, that takes full responsibility for running the business.
 The board of directors is accountable to the shareholding Ministers for the performance of the state-owned enterprise.
 The shareholding Ministers are responsible to the House of Representatives for the functions given to them by the Act or the rules of the state-owned enterprise. - 3.54 The role of the shareholding Ministers is prescribed in the State-Owned Enterprises Act 1986.
-Their functions include: - (a) appointing directors;

-- (b) determining the amount of dividend payable; - (c) monitoring performance; and - (d) agreeing to, and presenting to the House, the state-owned enterprise's statement of corporate intent and annual report. - 3.55 Most state-owned enterprises are subject to ministerial direction as to the content of the company's statement of corporate intent and the amount of dividend payable, in accordance with section 13 of the State-Owned Enterprises Act. - 3.56 The Treasury provides the government with advice to enable the shareholding Ministers to hold boards of state-owned enterprises and other Crown companies accountable for their performance.
+Their functions include: - (a) appointing directors; - (b) setting dividend levels; - (c) monitoring performance; and - (d) agreeing to, and presenting to the House, the state-owned enterprise's statement of corporate intent and presenting the annual report. - 3.55 Most state-owned enterprises are subject to ministerial direction in relation to the content of the company's statement of corporate intent and the level of dividend payable, in accordance with section 13 of the State-Owned Enterprises Act.

+3.56 The Crown Company Monitoring Advisory Unit Treasury provides the government with advice that enables the shareholding Ministers to hold boards of state-owned enterprises and other Crown companies accountable for their performance.
-Integrity and conduct throughout the state sector

-Principles of public service
+Integrity and conduct across the state sector Principles of public service